-The tympanometer can be upgraded with an option to allow connection via the infrared (IrDA) link to one of two designated portable thermal printers for printing tympanometric test results (see Section 7).
+The tympanometer can be upgraded with an option to allow connection via the supplied cable to a designated portable thermal printer for printing tympanometric test results (see Section 7).
 Upon receipt of the printer it must be initially charged for a minimum of 15 hours prior to use.